CSR Racing: World Tour

 On September 18, 2014, CSR Racing added a new campaign called the "World Tour".
 There are five different crews for the racers to race.
-These are Italy, UK, Europe, the USA, and the International.
+These are Italy, UK, Europe, the US, and the International.
 Beating a crew earns the player a hypercar (along with the special livery if the player won the High Stakes Challenge).

 The first crew is the Veloci (Italian) crew, and every crew member has a Ferrari.
 The LaFerrari will be rewarded after the player beats the crew members.
 La Stella's LaFerrari will be obtained after the player has won the High Stakes Challenge.
 The second crew is the Armada crew (European).
 After the player beats all crew members, the Bugatti Veyron Vitesse will be given.
 Pierre-Yassine's Veyron will be obtained after the player has beaten him in the High Stakes Challenge.
 The third crew is the USA crew.
 After the player has beaten all crew members, the player will be awarded the Saleen S7 Twin Turbo.
 BOSS X's Saleen S7 Twin Turbo will be obtained if the player has won the High Stakes Challenge.
 The fourth and final crew is the Spitfire Crew (British).
 After all four crew members are defeated, the player is awarded the McLaren P1 GTR.
 Shifty Jack's P1 GTR will be obtained after the player defeats him in the High Stakes Challenge.

 After the player has beaten a World Tour crew and obtained the boss cars, they can start The International.
 All crews will need to be beaten and the boss cars won in order to complete The International.
 The International has four events: Bull Run, The Hunt, Power Play, and Air Strike.
 The boss is Zoe Cross for Bull Run, Le Sapeur for The Hunt, Ivan for Power Play, and Cypher for Air Strike.

 After completing the 4 cups, La Finale will be unlocked by defeating the crew bosses from Tiers 1–5.
 After defeating them, the player can face Nitro in the Grand Finale.
 If the player manages to defeat him, a cutscene will reveal that Nitro has been a part of The International crew and was the inventor of CSR Racing.
 He also fires Roman for messing with the stages.
 He thanks the player for taking part in the game and as a reward give the Ferrari FXX-K's Pro decals.
 He then challenges the player to race him in a final High Stakes Challenge for Nitro's FXX-K.